Faculty

 Professor of Radiation Oncology, Department of Radiation Oncology, University of Pennsylvania Perelman School of Medicine

-Dr. Stephen Avery directed the programs from 2010 – 2015 and 2018-2021.
-He holds a BS in Physics from Millersville University and an MS and PhD in Experimental Nuclear Physics from Hampton University.
-Dr. Avery’s research interests include quality assurance in proton therapy treatment delivery and treatment planning techniques as well as global health.
+Dr. Stephen Avery holds a BS in Physics from Millersville University and an MS and PhD in Experimental Nuclear Physics from Hampton University.
+His research interests include quality assurance in proton therapy treatment delivery and treatment planning techniques as well as global health.
 Dr. Avery’s clinical responsibilities include commissioning of new treatment modalities, machine/patient quality assurance for proton therapy, and treatment planning support for the proton clinic.
 He is certified by the American Board of Radiology.
 He is a fellow of the American Association of Physicists in Medicine (AAPM) and member of the AAPM Board of Directors.
-Dr. Avery teaches and coordinates MPHY 6060: Physics of Radiation Therapy.
-He serves on the Faculty Advisory Committee and is Chair of the Admissions Committee.
+Dr. Avery teaches and coordinates MPHY 5000: Introduction to Global Oncology.
+He directed the Medical Physics Graduate Programs from 2010 – 2015 and 2018-2021.

 Douglas Bollinger, MMP